 Disclosure: Links to external websites on this page may be affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Of course it’s sexism.
-And, yes, it feeds toxic expectations into our culture.
+Even now, this attitude drip-drip-drips toxic limitations and expectations into our culture.

-Shockingly, in June 2022, a follower of my content on Facebook took issue with this post— which only proves that regressive attitudes are still a problem.
+Even as late as June 2022, a follower of my content on Facebook took issue with this very post.
+Regressive attitudes remain an ever-present problem.

 Photos in this post were supplied by the hikers quoted, and are being used with permission